-Shawn Mendes Talks Love Life, And Rumors, In ‘Rolling Stone’ Exclusive
+Shawn Mendes Talks Love Life And Rumors In ‘Rolling Stone’ Exclusive

 “Maybe I am a little more feminine — but that’s the way it is.
 That’s why I am me,” he continued.

-Mendes will head out on the international leg of his world tour in the Spring of 2019.
+Mendes will head out on the international leg of his world tour in the spring of 2019.